 - Please EMAIL any documents you are unable to upload to firstname.lastname@example.org.

 - To ensure a range of applicants, only two poets from a school will be permitted to participate in the semifinals and only one poet per school will participate in the finals.

-- If selected, you must be available to perform at the semifinals on November 18 and the State of the Word in December.
+- If selected, you must be available to perform at the semifinals in November and the State of the Word in December.